eprosync/Dynamic-Bullets/README.md

  bullet:EnableRicochet(self.CanRicochet)
 end)
 ```
- An example of homing bullets with proximity and other factors affecting the bullet
+ An example of homing bullets with proximity and other factors affecting the bullet.

  This however requires a tick of 24 minimum to work, which is why I added "MultiCalc" as a config.

  Which allows you to add to the current server tickrate to make things more accurate
  at the cost of performance of course.
 ```